yeboahx44/Password-Manager/README.md

 - **User Interface**: Simple, easy-to-use Tkinter interface.

 ## Tip
-1. In line 108 of the main code(main.py), you can change the dummy email(yeboah@example.com) to you primary or frequently used email so you cut the time for typing your email each time you want to save a password.
+1. In line 108 of the main code(main.py), you can change the dummy email(yeboah@example.com) to your primary or frequently used email so you cut the time for typing your email each time you want to save a password.

 2. Dont forget to download the logo.